The entire book appears at this link with chapters added after appearing online:

 So fills the part of the donut between the dough ever

-More than a little, comrades, like the current policies of
+further explanation.
+More than a little, comrades, like the Ray-Gu

 Tyger passes a good time during the second

-weekend in June partying his little ass off and unlike the Ray-
+weekend in June partying his little ass off, unlike Ray-

 Gun dirty tricks sneak thief junkies not messing with anyone’s